Notice of Privacy Practices (HIPAA)

 Get a copy of your PHI.

 You may inspect and obtain a paper or electronic copy of the PHI that we maintain about you.
 We may deny your request for access in certain limited circumstances allowed by law, including, for example, psychotherapy notes; information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding, and PHI that is subject to law that prohibits access to PHI.
 Depending on the circumstances, a decision to deny access may be reviewed.
-Please contact the Director of Medical Records, if you have questions about access to your medical record.
+Please contact the Director of Health Information Services, if you have questions about access to your medical record.

 We may charge a reasonable, cost-based fee for the costs of copying, mailing, or other supplies associated with your request as allowed by Massachusetts law.

 Bournewood maintains medical records for at least 20 years after the patient’s discharge or after final treatment, as required by state law; a copy of the hospital’s medical record retention policy is available upon request.
+Bournewood may destroy medical records after the 20 year retention period without notice to the respective patient(s).

 Ask us to limit what we share.